NipunSha/imdb-data-analysis/README.md

-# IMDB Movies Data Analysis (SQL + Python)
+🎬 IMDB Movies Data Analysis (SQL + Python)

-This project analyzes the IMDB Top 1000 movies dataset to answer practical, business-style questions using Python and MySQL.
+This project analyzes the IMDB Top 1000 Movies dataset to answer practical, business-style questions around ratings, revenue, genres, and directors.

-The goal was not just to run queries, but to build a clean, reproducible workflow:
-- Clean messy raw data in Python
-- Load it into MySQL with a proper schema
-- Write SQL queries to extract insights about ratings, directors, genres, and revenue

-This is the kind of work you’d do in a real analytics or business intelligence role.

----

-## 📊 Business Questions Answered

-Some of the questions explored in this project:

-- Which movies are the highest rated (with vote count used as a tie-breaker)?
-- Which directors have the best average ratings (with a minimum movie threshold)?
-- How does movie revenue change across decades?
-- Which genres perform best in terms of volume, ratings, and total revenue?

----

-## 🛠️ Workflow

-1. **Data Cleaning (Python / pandas)**
-   - Script: `clean_imdb.py`
-   - Handles missing values, fixes formats, and prepares the dataset for SQL import

-2. **Database Setup & Transformation (MySQL)**
-   - `sql/01_schema_and_load.sql`
-     Creates the raw table and prepares the database
-   - `sql/02_clean_transform.sql`
-     Safely converts text fields into proper numeric columns (year, rating, votes, gross, etc.)

-3. **Analysis (MySQL)**
-   - `sql/03_analysis.sql`
-     Contains queries for:
-     - Top movies by rating
-     - Top directors by average rating
-     - Revenue by decade
-     - Genre performance

----

-## 📈 Example Outputs

-Screenshots of query results are available in the `screenshots/` folder, including:
-- Top 10 movies by rating
-- Top directors by average rating
-- Revenue by decade
-- Genre performance summary

----

-## 💡 Key Takeaways

-- Built a clean SQL analytics table from messy real-world data
-- Used defensive SQL casting to avoid common data quality issues
-- Designed queries that answer real business-style questions, not just toy examples
-- Structured the project so it can be easily reproduced by someone else

----
+The focus is on building a clean, analysis-ready dataset, writing reliable SQL transformations, and producing clear insights that could support content strategy, portfolio decisions, or media analytics use cases.

+The workflow mirrors a real analytics setup:
+Raw data → Cleaning & validation → SQL analysis → Python validation → Insights

-## 🧰 Tools Used
+🧰 Tools & Stack

+MySQL — data modeling, cleaning, transformations, analysis queries

-- Python (pandas) for data cleaning
+Python (pandas) — data loading & validation

-- MySQL for storage and analysis
-- MySQL Workbench for querying
+Jupyter Notebook — light exploratory analysis & reproducibility

-- Git & GitHub for version control and project presentation
+GitHub — version control & project documentation

----

-## 📁 Repository Structure
+📁 Project Structure
 imdb-data-analysis/
 ├── sql/
 │   ├── 01_schema_and_load.sql
 │   ├── 02_clean_transform.sql
 │   └── 03_analysis.sql
+├── notebooks/
+│   └── IMDB_Analysis.ipynb
 ├── screenshots/
 │   ├── 01_top_movies.png
 │   ├── 02_top_directors.png
 │   ├── 03_revenue_by_decade.png
 │   └── 04_genre_performance.png
 ├── clean_imdb.py
-├── .gitignore
-└── README.md

----

-## 🚀 How to Reproduce

-1. Run `clean_imdb.py` to clean the raw dataset (not included in repo)
-2. Import the cleaned CSV into MySQL as `imdb_movies_raw`
-3. Run SQL scripts in order:
-   - `01_schema_and_load.sql`
-   - `02_clean_transform.sql`
-   - `03_analysis.sql`

----

-## 📌 Why This Project

-This project demonstrates how I approach data work in a practical setting:
-- Start with messy data
-- Clean it properly
-- Design a usable data model
-- Write queries that support real analytical questions
-- Present results clearly and reproducibly
+├── README.md
+└── .gitignore

+🔄 Workflow

+Raw data ingestion

+Import the CSV into a raw MySQL table (imdb_movies_raw)

+Keep all columns as text initially to avoid type errors

+Data cleaning & transformation (SQL)

+Safely convert years, ratings, votes, and gross revenue

+Handle missing values and malformed entries

+Create a clean analysis table: imdb_movies

+Validation checks

+Row counts match expected records (1000 movies)

+Null checks on key fields (year, rating, gross, metascore)

+Min/max year sanity checks

+Analysis queries

+Top movies by rating (tie-break by votes)

+Top directors by average rating (min 3 movies)

+Revenue by decade

+Genre-level performance (volume, ratings, revenue)

+Python notebook

+Demonstrates how the cleaned dataset can be loaded into pandas

+Useful for quick checks, extensions, or visualization later

+📊 Key Insights

+Here are some high-level findings from the analysis:

+Top-rated movies are dominated by classics like The Shawshank Redemption, The Godfather, and The Dark Knight, with vote counts used to break ties between similar ratings.

+Director performance shows that a small group of directors consistently achieve higher average ratings when they have at least three movies in the dataset.

+Revenue by decade highlights how box office totals increase significantly in more recent decades, reflecting both market growth and inflation effects.

+Genre performance reveals that:

+Action/Adventure/Drama combinations dominate in total revenue

+Drama-heavy genres tend to score higher on average ratings

+Some niche genres perform strongly in ratings but not in box office totals

+These are the kinds of insights that could support:

+Content acquisition strategy

+Portfolio mix decisions (quality vs scale)

+Genre-focused investment analysis

+🖼️ Sample Outputs

+Top 10 Movies by Rating

+Top Directors by Average Rating

+Revenue by Decade

+Genre Performance

+🧠 What This Project Demonstrates

+Designing a clean, analysis-ready data model

+Writing defensive SQL that handles messy real-world data

+Turning raw data into business-relevant insights

+Using Python + SQL together in a practical workflow

+Structuring and documenting an analysis project clearly for others to review

+▶️ How to Reproduce

+Run SQL scripts in order:

+01_schema_and_load.sql

+02_clean_transform.sql

+03_analysis.sql

+(Optional) Open:

+notebooks/IMDB_Analysis.ipynb
+to see how the cleaned data can be loaded into Python.